wjkennedy/redhatstuff/README.md

 # Red Hat Stuff

-This is a sample of scripts developed over the last several years used in the deployment, management and support of Red Hat Linux systems.
+This is a sample of **ANCIENT** scripts used in the deployment, management and support of Red Hat Linux systems.

 - Linux_QA_v1.0.sh